vdarkobar/Bitwarden/README.md

 ```
 ##### Middleware (add to dynamic.yml)
 ```
 bw-stripPrefix middleware for Websocket.
-This middle ware will be added in dynamic.yml as below:
+This middleware will be added in dynamic.yml as below:
 #
     bw-stripPrefix:
       stripPrefix: